Aegizz/Public-Reflection/Reflection.md

 - Updating RSA keys to spec (with the help of ChatGPT)
 - test_data_message.cpp and test_chat_message.cpp
 - ServerDocumentation.md
+- Management of tasks on trello board and assisting group members

 ## Reflection of Implementation, Security, Flaws and Decisions